By ‘C’ Culpepper, Office Administrator, Public Interest Registry

 Providing Warm Meals to Children in Need

-Just last month (March 2019) Malleana returned from a week-long volunteer trip to Uganda, Africa with @AfrikaFifty6 and What’s On The Menu Catering to assist curating and cooking meals for abandoned children in Mama Jaja’s orphanage. worked with celebrity Chef Tina Gray to curate a healthier menu and cook meals for the children.
+Just last month (March 2019) Malleana returned from a week-long volunteer trip to Uganda, Africa with @AfrikaFifty6 and What’s On The Menu Catering to assist curating and cooking meals for abandoned children in Mama Jaja’s orphanage.
+She worked with celebrity Chef Tina Gray to curate a healthier menu and cook meals for the children.
 Due to a lack of resources in the area, her volunteer group also built stoves outside, using charcoal and sticks.

 Additionally, through the power of the group’s personal social media platforms, they raised about $10,000 for the children, which helped two schools provide semester fees for 24 school-aged children, as well as books, clothing, food, soap, charcoal, diapers and baby medicine to help sustain the orphanage for a few months.
 Funds raised also helped to support necessary home improvement and safety measures.
 Caring for these children requires a sustained and ongoing effort from volunteers as well as fundraising donations through the website Afrika Fifty6.